 I used it as a quick assessment to see what kind of understanding I could build off and what kind of misconceptions I could draw out.
 Continue reading Mistakes in Math: Expected, Respected and Inspected

 My Favorite No is a great assessment activity that turns students’ mistakes into collective opportunities for learning.
 It can be done with any math topic or content.
 It takes very little time, so teachers can do it often and weave it into the daily routine of their class.
+I learned about it from a middle school teacher named Leah Alcala through a video in the Teaching Channel video collection.
 Continue reading My Favorite No: A Great Way to Celebrate Student Mistakes in Math

 The Mathematics Assessment Project (MAP) is a joint venture between the University of California, Berkeley, and the Shell Center at the University of Nottingham, with support from the Bill and Melinda Gates Foundation.
 The project aims to “design and develop well-engineered assessment tools to support US schools in implementing the Common Core State Standards for Mathematics.”
 To meet this goal, the MAP website covers three major content areas: formative assessment, summative assessment, and professional development.
 Continue reading Great Activities for Formative Assessment and Problem-Solving in Math